 If your company owns any assets that have been appreciated, they cannot be distributed to you and your co-owners without generating a tax bill.

 Taking money or assets out of an S corporation may be an administrative headache.
 For example, the withdrawal must be characterized for tax purposes as compensation, a dividend, a loan, or other payment.
 Compensation means payroll taxes are due, and W-2 forms and payroll tax returns must be filed.
 A loan requires a loan document.

 Single Stock Class

-It can be difficult to raise cash through a stock offering because an S corporation can issue only one class of stock, which must have identical rights regarding dividends and the distribution of company assets if the business is liquidated.
+It can be difficult to raise cash through a stock offering because an S corporation can issue only one class of stock, which must have identical rights regarding dividends and the distribution of company assets if the business is light can be difficult to raise cash through a stock offering because an S corporation can issue only one class of stock, which must have identical rights regarding dividends and the distribution of company assets if the business is liquidated.

 OTHER S STATUS RESTRICTIONS

 - The corporation must be domestic.

 - There must be no more than 100 shareholders.